 Flying humanoids are one of the most versatile and well traveled of the cryptid bunch, as they have been spotted all over the world in various forms and with various talents.
 Some look like humans with bat-like wings while others appear more like monsters, robots or can fly without any wings at all.
 They can reportedly talk, sing, scream, hiss, flap their wings and rumble like a rocket engine, talents that make them the Broadway stars of the cryptid world.
 The first recorded sightings of the flying humanoids came in 1877 when one was spotted flying over buildings in Brooklyn, New York, and three more were spotted soaring above Coney Island in 1880.
 More recently, a police officer in Guadalupe, Mexico, reported a scary encounter with a beast in the dead of night.

 3. Skunk Ape

-While it’s unclear if the Skunk Ape actually stinks, it is clear a number of them have been spotted in the southeastern U.S. since the 1940s.
+While it’s unclear if the Skunk Ape actually stinks, it is clear a number of them have been spotted in the Southeastern U.S. since the 1940s.
 It’s also clear something killed six cats and one dog during an October 2003 three-day slaughter spree in Campbell County, Tennessee.
-The big, powerful humanoid primates possibly number in the hundreds throughout the Southeast and are taken seriously enough to be the topic of a local news alert during the most recent rash of sightings.
+The big, powerful humanoid primates possibly number in the hundreds throughout the Southeast — at least according to believers — and are taken seriously enough to be the topic of a local news alert during the most recent rash of sightings.
 Like Grassman, the Skunk Ape is believed to be related to Bigfoot.